wufoo/docs/source/includes/_forms.md

 includeTodayCount  | false   | If set to true, includes the number of entries received today pretty             | false   | If set to true, returns the result in a "pretty print" format

+If you add the `includeTodayCount` parameter, the value will be returned in the form's `EntryCountToday` property

 <aside class="success">
 Remember you'll need to authenticate with your API Key to access this or any other resource
 </aside>